Meet the Agents

 The Reviewers (Peer Review Phase)

 These agents simulate what happens when you submit to a journal.
-Two independent referees review your paper — neither sees the other’s report.
+An Editor does desk review, then two independent referees review your paper — neither sees the other’s report.
+Invoked via /review --peer [journal].

 domain-referee